Fast leave-one-cluster-out cross-validation using clustered Network Information Criterion (NICc): Empirical Example

 In the model that combined demographics and vital signs for clustered data, both NICc and BIC approximated cvDeviance well at each model size and indicated that a locally optimal model may include 8 to 15 variables, which was close to the model selection results by cvDeviance.
-AIC and unclustered NIC overestimated out-of-cluster prediction performance for larger models, suggesting larger model sizes as candidates for the final model.
+AIC and NIC overestimated out-of-cluster performance for larger models, suggesting larger model sizes as candidates for the final model.
+This is consistent with our findings from the simulation study that demonstrated that the AIC fails to penalize models under strong clustering, resulting in over-parameterized models.
 Furthermore, the top 9 variables selected by minimizing NICc were identical and in the same order as those chosen by cvDeviance.
 The top 9 variables minimizing BIC were also identical to those selected by cvDeviance, though the variables `sp\_std' and `Black' could be misspecified if simpler models are preferred.
-AIC and unclustered NIC selected more misspecified variables than NICc and BIC.
-In the demographic-only model for unclustered data, NICc was identical to AIC and unclustered NIC, while BIC penalized larger model sizes much more heavily than cvDeviance and other criteria.
+AIC and NIC selected more misspecified variables than NICc and BIC.
+In the demographic-only model for i.i.d data, NICc was identical to AIC and NIC, while BIC penalized larger model sizes much more heavily than cvDeviance and other criteria.